gconstantef/gconstantef.github.io/content/research.md

       title: 'Power and Energy Systems'
       subtitle: ''
       text: |
-        This research area focuses on improving the operation, planning, and resilience of modern power systems in the presence of increasing uncertainty and structural change.
-We study how flexibility from a wide range of resources, including energy storage, flexible industrial loads, buildings, and data centers, can be systematically integrated into grid operations to enhance performance and robustness, particularly as renewable generation and demand electrification continues to grow.
+        This research area focuses on improving the operation, planning, and resilience of modern power systems in the presence of increasing uncertainty, reduced inertia, and structural changes.
+A central goal is to incorporate richer physical behavior into decision-making models, including both nonlinear steady-state network constraints and dynamic phenomena such as transient stability, without losing computational tractability.

-        Methodologically, we develop optimization, learning, and control formulations that combine physical network constraints with market mechanisms operating across multiple time scales, from day-ahead scheduling to real-time dispatch and ancillary services.
-These models are used to analyze operational strategies, investment decisions, and siting problems, and are evaluated using high-fidelity simulations based on detailed grid models and real system data, including stressed and extreme operating conditions.
+        To this end, I develop adaptive surrogate models that approximate AC network behavior and generator dynamic response while preserving the structure needed for planning and operational optimization.
+These models are used to study stochastic and security-constrained decision problems arising in renewable-rich grids, including scheduling, dispatch, flexibility integration, and infrastructure planning.
+The resulting methods aim to support reliability- and stability-aware decision-making across multiple time scales using detailed grid models and realistic operating scenarios.
     design:
       columns: '1'